HL7/davinci-crd/input/pagecontent/hooks.md

 There are two possible mechanisms that can be used by the service to gather the information needed: prefetch and querying against the EMR to retrieve additional resources.
 Both mechanisms are defined as part of the [CDS Hooks specification](https://cds-hooks.hl7.org/2.0/#providing-fhir-resources-to-a-cds-service).
 In some cases, a mixture of both approaches might be necessary.

 ##### Prefetch
-Prefetch is an optional capability of CDS Hooks that allows the client to perform certain query functions on behalf of the CRD Service and provide the results in the initial hook invocation.
-This allows the client to optimize query performance and can simplify functionality for the CRD Service.
+Prefetch is an optional capability of CDS Hooks that allows the client to perform certain query functions on behalf of the CRD Server and provide the results in the initial hook invocation.
+This allows the client to optimize query performance and can simplify functionality for the CRD Server.

 In addition to the [base prefetch capabilities](https://cds-hooks.hl7.org/2.0/#prefetch-template) defined in the CDS Hooks specification, systems that support prefetch **SHOULD** support the additional prefetch capabilities [defined earlier in this specification](#additional-prefetch-capabilities).
 The following table defines the 'standard' prefetch queries for this implementation guide that **SHOULD** be supported for each type of resource are shown in the table below.
 CRD Clients **MAY** support only the resources needed to implement the relevant CDS Hooks and order types.
 Those search parameters with hyperlinks are defined as part of this implementation guide.
 The remainder are defined within their respective version of the FHIR core specification.